Yellow diarrhea: 12 Causes, Doctor Explains.

 - Pain in the upper right quadrant of your abdomen.

-- chronic or recurrent attacks of yellow diarrhea or greasy stools (especially occurs after the ingestion of high-fat meals)
+- Chronic or recurrent attacks of yellow diarrhea or greasy stools (especially occur after the ingestion of high-fat meals)

 - Nausea or vomiting.